 Alzheimer’s disease is scary.
 While pharmaceutical treatments exist, their effectiveness is minimal at best, and with the headlines about fraud in one of the early studies on the nature of the disease, you may be feeling like dementia is more mysterious than ever, or that there is nothing you can do about it.
+But some lifestyle changes you can make today can prevent Alzheimer’s for you down the road.

 MedShadow’s Medical Advisory Board Member, George Grossberg, MD, works with people who have Alzheimer’s and their families at the St. Louis School of Medicine in Missouri.
 He explains that, while we may not have effective drugs, we do know a lot about the lifestyle factors such as diet, exercise, and stress reduction that can prevent Alzheimer’s and delay its progression.
-In fact, a 2023 study published in BMJ showed that people who avoiding drinking and smoking and maintained health diets, along with regular physical, cognitive and social activity experienced slower cognitive decline than people with less healthy habits, even if they had a genetic predisposition for Alzheimer’s disease.
+In fact, a 2023 study published in BMJ showed that people who avoiding drinking and smoking and maintained healthy diets, along with regular physical, cognitive and social activity experienced slower cognitive decline than people with less healthy habits, even if they had a genetic predisposition for Alzheimer’s disease.

 Here’s what he had to say.